dseguy/php-error-messages/messages/constant-%s::%s-is-deprecated.rst

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See `e_strict.php <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/e_strict.php.html>`_.
+See `none <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/none.html>`_.

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See `e_strict.php <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/e_strict.php.html>`_.
+See `none <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/none.html>`_.

+Static Analysis
+_______________

+This error may be tracked down with the following static analysis rules: `none <https://exakat.readthedocs.io/en/latest/Reference/Rules/none.html>`_.